qubeshub/core-to-app-merge/README.md

 ```

 In the interactive rebase, you only need to set the "one commit" to `squash`, and **boom** you now have a tree with one commit, and it won't span the entire history to the initial commit to the `core/lib` codebase.
 Note that you will definitely have to delete the `core/lib` branch at this stage as `git subtree split` can't update the branch anymore.

-**NOTE**:  This section is silly - just realized that if I just added `--squash` to most `subtree add` and `subtree merge` commands in the previous sections, it would take care of these issues.
-Leaving this here as a reference for my brain regarding `rebase` and `reset`, two very useful commands.

 # Final thoughts and references